-If you have become close to an undocumented immigrant (sometimes called an illegal alien) living in the United States, and that person doesn't seem to have any realistic hope of legalizing his or her status, you wouldn't be the first to ask whether adoption will help that person gain U.S. lawful permanent residence or a green card.
+If you have become close friends with an undocumented immigrant (sometimes called an illegal alien) who is living in the United States, and that person doesn't seem to have any realistic hope of legalizing his or her status, you wouldn't be the first to ask whether adoption will help the person gain U.S. lawful permanent residence (a green card).
 Unfortunately, in order to make that work, all the following would have to be true:

 The law is cut and dried on this point.
-For immigration purposes, an adoption must be finalized before the child turns 16 years of age.
+For immigration purposes, only children can be adopted, and the adoption must be finalized before the child turns 16 years of age.
 Because adoption itself can be a lengthy process, you're probably better off starting when the child is age 15 or younger.

 An adoption after the age of 16 might benefit the person in ways unrelated to immigration.
 For example, it could simplify receiving an inheritance from your estate.
-But it will not likely help the person get a green card.
+But it will not likely help the person get a U.S. green card.

 In order for an adopted child to receive a green card, the parent must have had legal and physical custody for at least two years while the child was a minor (under 18), and the child must have lived with the adopting parents for at least two years before they file the required I-130 petition with U.S. Citizenship and Immigration Services (USCIS).

 You can, in fact, petition a U.S. court for legal custody of a child regardless of legal immigration status, making you the rightful parent.
 Realize, however, that your legal custody won't do anything to legalize the child's U.S. stay for immigration purposes.